wase3m/SQL-Project/starting_with_data.md

 SQL Queries:

- Which countries do we get the most visiors from visitors?
+ Which cities do we get the most visiors from visitors?
 SELECT
-    country,
+    country, city
     COUNT(fullvisitorid) as num_visitor
 FROM all_sessions
 GROUP BY country